borango/books-mono/manuscript/x_layout_tests.md

  )
 ```

+*(works ONLY in Observable Framework, not in Leanpub)*

 Test cases a - c above all take their diagram definition from within this markdown document (in Observable Framework).
 This requires a proprietary Markdown extension by Observable, a technique which is not compatible with Leanpub.
-However it is great for first draft documents, which can be written and previews in Obs Framework Dev server.
+However it is great for first draft documents, which can be written and previewed in Obs Framework Dev server.

-Before publishing them on Leanpub, such diagrams need to be refactored: extract DOT code from MD manuscript to a new file, standard data loader for conversion of DOT to SVG, then replace reference in MD manuscript to MD image tag (such as in test case d)
+Before publishing them on Leanpub, such diagrams need to be refactored: extract DOT code from MD manuscript to a new file, use an Observable data loader for conversion of DOT to SVG, then replace reference in MD manuscript to MD image tag (such as in test case d)
 - - -

 ## d - SVG image